TimCPalmer/TimCPalmer.github.io/_posts/2021-07-11-A test page.md

 ---

-I've had all kinds of messy contrived (but neccesary) ways in place for connecting from A to B. SSH tunnels, proxies, VPNs and so on.
+I've configured all kinds of convoluted ways for connecting from A to B with SQL Server.
+SSH tunnels, proxies, VPNs and so on.
 Odd that I'd never until recently, needed to use Windows Auth across a network to get to SQL Server on  a a different Domain.
 I'd usually be accessing via a bastion in the target domain or been using SQL Server level authentication.

-SQL Server Management Studio, when using Windows authentication will want to use your native OS credentials.
+SQL Server Management Studio, when using Windows authentication will want to use your native OS domain credentials.
 But there is a way to get it to use alternate domain credentials.
 It's a simple as starting SSMS from a cmd prompt like this:

 `runas /user:TCP\timp /netonly ssms.exe`